 REACH is an experiential education program for motivated high school students from California's Santa Barbara County that prepares them to take control of their future.
 REACH (which stands for Resilience, Education, Adventure, Community and Health) works to prepare students for lives of purposeful action, continuous learning, and the courageous pursuit of opportunity.

 NOTE: During the process of retiring The Orfalea Fund, REACH has suspended student recruitment.
-Recruitment MAY resume as early as the summer of 2015.
-Please check this website for updates.

 Students are accepted during their sophomore year in high school and remain in the program for 4 years, generally through their second year of post secondary education.
 Students begin their program by participating in a summer of outdoor adventure education full of activities such as hiking, backpacking, rock climbing or canoeing.
 Then, during the school year, students participate in programming that focuses on skill building opportunities in high school and post secondary education, career exploration, outdoor adventure education, personal development, food and financial literacy, and community involvement.
 View or download the REACH summary flyer.